DeanWahle/LegoArtMaker/README.md

 The color count works by looking at the RGB value of a given pixel, and finding the minimum difference in its values compared a default list of RBGs for common colors like: black, red, white, etc.

-Then, the program makes a new matrix using the updated colors, to show what the final version will look like.
+Then, the program makes a new matrix using the updated colors to show what the final version will look like.

 Original: